How to Use Roleplays in ESL Teaching

 6. Stage a rehearsal first.
 Have students practice their role in small groups with coaching from the other students.

-7. While the role-play or debate is in progress, have other students suggest vocabulary first, and act as backup if they do not know.
+7. While the role-play is in progress, have other students suggest vocabulary first, and act as backup if they do not know.

-Role-plays are unpredictable which makes them both a valuable learning tool and at the same time difficult to manage.
+8. Role-plays are unpredictable, making them both a valuable learning tool and at the same time difficult to manage.
 Sketch out the various routes the role-play can take from the initial scenario.
 This will give you some idea what to expect and avoid any surprises.

 Suggested topics for role-plays